 But why would anyone build such an arch?
 Is it a support for the hill to prevent landslides?
 Or is it some sort of folly?
 Anything is possible and there is an interesting aside to the story which would have been exotic at the time.
 The tower in the centre of Cushendall was built by the same Francis Turnley in 1817, to confine riotous prisoners.
 Francis Turnley it seems, was landlord of the village, and was born at Richmond Lodge, Co.
 Down in 1765.
 His father was also Francis and his mother Catherine Black, a member of a wealthy family.
 His father obtained a position for him in the East India Company and he went to China in 1796 where he amassed a fortune of £70,000.
 On his return he bought two estates, one of which included the village of Cushendall.
 So paying for the folly was well within his pocket money limits.

-I also wonder was John Turnley, the Protestant from a Unionist background, ex-British Army soldier and also married to a Japanese woman, who was later shot by loyalist UDA gunmen because he made the extremely dangerous decision to lead a pro-Nationalist Party called the Independence Party – which sought freedom from Britain by constitutional means. (https://en.wikipedia.org/wiki/John_Turnley).
+I also wonder were these Turnleys andy relation to John Turnley, the Protestant from a Unionist background, ex-British Army soldier and also married to a Japanese woman, who was later shot by loyalist UDA gunmen because he made the extremely dangerous decision to lead a pro-Nationalist Party called the Independence Party – which sought freedom from Britain by constitutional means. (https://en.wikipedia.org/wiki/John_Turnley).
 He was killed in Carnlough which is close to Waterfoot.
 The streak of risk and adventure seems to often run in families – so they may be connected.

 Arthur Butcher at Trek Earth has taken a much better photo of the Red Arch: